Guinan (Star Trek): Novels

 The first novel to include Guinan was Strike Zone by Peter David, published in March 1989.
-This novel included elements from both Star Trek (1966–69) and the new Next Generation show The later Stargazer novel Oblivion features Picard's first meeting with Guinan when he was still captain of the Stargazer, where the meeting helps Guinan overcome her severe depression after she was pulled out of the Nexus.
+This novel included elements from both Star Trek (1966–1969) and The Next Generation.
+The later Stargazer novel Oblivion features Picard's first meeting with Guinan when he was still captain of the Stargazer, where the meeting helps Guinan overcome her severe depression after she was pulled out of the Nexus.

 Reception and commentary

 Lina Morgan in her article for Syfy Wire on Guinan's quintessential moments, described her as "easily one of the best characters in the history of Star Trek".
-His list of moments consisted of the one in "The Measure of a Man" where Guinan explains slavery to Picard; the time that she stabbed Q with a fork in "Deja Q"; the discussion she has with Commander Riker in "The Best of Both Worlds" part two and her lack of sympathy for the Borg in "I, Borg".
-Roth did state that his favourite moment came in the second part of "Time's Arrow" where she and Picard are trapped in the cave and the sexual tension between the pair, comparing the relationship between that of River Song and The Doctor in Doctor Who whereby they meet each other for the first time but out of sequence.
+His list of moments consisted of the one in "The Measure of a Man" where Guinan explains slavery to Picard; the time that she stabbed Q with a fork in "Deja Q"; the discussion she has with Commander Riker in "The Best of Both Worlds" and her lack of sympathy for the Borg in "I, Borg".
+Morgan did state that her favourite moment came in the second part of "Time's Arrow" where she and Picard are trapped in the cave and the sexual tension between the pair, comparing the relationship between that of River Song and The Doctor in Doctor Who whereby they meet each other for the first time but out of sequence.

-Terry J. Erdmann and Paula M. Block state in their 2008 book Star Trek 101 that the key Guinan episode is "Yesterday's Enterprise".
+Terry Erdmann and Paula Block state in their 2008 book Star Trek 101 that the key Guinan episode is "Yesterday's Enterprise".
 They describe her role in the episode as that of a Greek chorus to explain that a change has taken place in the timeline.

 Film reviewer Roger Ebert described Guinan as "the Enterprise's resident mystic".